streamium/streamium/README.md

 ### Bitcoin payment channels
 Bitcoin is a p2p currency used for trustless payments.
-[Bitcoin payment channels](https://bitcoin.org/en/developer-guide#micropayment-channel) are used to establish a secure pay-as-you-go mechanism which needs no third party to occur.
+[Bitcoin payment channels](https://bitcoin.org/en/developer-guide#micropayment-channel) are used to establish a secure pay-as-you-go mechanism with no need for a third party.

 ## License
 Code released under the [MIT license](https://github.com/streamium/paystream/blob/master/LICENSE).